(Purpose of adoption and scope of application)

 - the informed party's name or other information sufficient to distinguish its identifying features.

 Personnel of this Corporation handling whistle-blowing matters shall represent in writing they will keep the whistleblowers’ identity and contents of information confidential.
 This Corporation also undertakes to protect the whistleblowers from improper treatment due to their whistleblowing.

 The responsible unit of this Corporation shall observe the following procedure in handling whistleblowing matters:

 - An information shall be reported to the department head if involving the rank and file and to an independent director or supervisor if involving a director or a senior executive.

 - The responsible unit of this Corporation and the department head or personnel being reported to in the preceding subparagraph shall immediately verify the facts and, where necessary, with the assistance of the legal compliance or other related department.

 - If a person being informed of is confirmed to have indeed violated the applicable laws and regulations or this Corporation's policy and regulations of ethical management, this Corporation shall immediately require the violator to cease the conduct and shall make an appropriate disposition.
-When necessary, this Corporation will institute legal proceedings and seek damages to safeguard its reputation and its rights and interests.
+When necessary, this Corporation will report to the competent authority, refer said person to judicial authority for investigation, or institute legal proceedings and seek damages to safeguard its reputation and its rights and interests.

 - Documentation of case acceptance, investigation processes and investigation results shall be retained for five years and may be retained electronically.
 In the event of a suit in respect of the whistleblowing case before the retention period expires, the relevant information shall continue to be retained until the conclusion of the litigation.